coin icon

 Lenders will use an annual percentage rate (APR) to show you how much a loan will cost over one year, taking into account the interest rate and any fees charged as standard.
 The APR can make it easier to compare the total cost of different loans.

-You can then spend the loan as you choose, making sure you repay it as specified in your agreement.
+Once you’ve applied for a loan, been approved and received your funds, you can spend the loan as you choose, making sure you repay it as specified in your agreement.
 The monthly payments are usually fixed and include the capital you borrowed as well as the interest charged by the lender.

 To avoid accidentally forgetting to make a payment, it can be useful to set up a Direct Debit so the repayments come out of your account automatically each month.